 - Exposure to cellular and molecular concepts in the biomedical sciences

 - Development of interdisciplinary approaches essential to innovative research

-- Flexibility in choosing a Ph.D. mentor among more than 175 faculty in five departments and two Graduate Centers.
+- Flexibility in choosing a Ph.D. mentor among more than 175 faculty in six departments.

 During the first year of the IBS core curriculum, students simultaneously complete 3-4 laboratory rotations and participate in research seminars.
-At the conclusion of the year, students select doctoral programs based on research interests and mentoring relationships in one of five departments -- Neuroscience, Biochemistry, Microbiology and Immunology, Pharmacology, and Physiology – or in the Graduate Center for Toxicology or Nutritional Sciences.
+At the conclusion of the year, students select doctoral programs based on research interests and mentoring relationships in one of six departments -- Neuroscience, Biochemistry, Microbiology and Immunology, Pharmacology and Nutritional Sciences, Toxicology and Cancer Biology, and Physiology.
 The doctoral degree will be awarded from the department chosen (for example, Neuroscience).